 Across these six 10-year periods, the Wealthfront 100 version of Direct Indexing generated an average IRR of 1.77%, while the Wealthfront 500 version generated an average IRR of 1.88%, and the Wealthfront 1000 version generated an average IRR of 2.03%.

 We believe the results presented in this white paper clearly demonstrate that Wealthfront’s Tax-Optimized Direct Indexing could significantly improve your after-tax investment results.

-By addressing the two remaining shortcomings of Index Fund / ETF investing – fund management fees and the inability to harvest tax losses – we believe Direct Indexing reflects the next evolution in index investing and thus should be a key element of every investor’s portfolio.
+By addressing the two remaining shortcomings of Index Fund / ETF investing – fund expense ratios and the inability to harvest tax losses – we believe Direct Indexing reflects the next evolution in index investing and thus should be a key element of every investor’s portfolio.

 This white paper was prepared to support the marketing of Wealthfront’s investment products, as well as to explain its tax-loss harvesting strategies.
 This white paper is not intended as tax advice, and Wealthfront does not represent in any manner that the tax consequences described herein will be obtained or that Wealthfront’s tax-loss harvesting strategies, or any of its products and/or services, will result in any particular tax consequence.
 The tax consequences of the tax-loss harvesting strategy and other strategies that Wealthfront may pursue are complex and uncertain and may be challenged by the IRS.
 This white paper was not prepared to be used, and it cannot be used, by any investor to avoid penalties or interest.